shilad/wikibrain/index.md

         title: Homepage
 ---

-The WikiBrain Java library provides access to state-of-the-art Wikipedia-based algorithms and technologies.
+The WikiBrain Java library enables researchers and developers to incorporate state-of-the-art Wikipedia-based algorithms and technologies in a few lines of code.
-In just a few lines of code, researchers and developers can incorporate WikiBrain into their projects.

 **WikiBrain is easy to use**.